 Scanners and behavior blockers both attempt to stop viruses, spyware and other bad programs.
-The approaches used by scanners and behavior blockers are complimentary when a skilled user applies them.
+The approaches used by scanners and behavior blockers are complementary when a skilled user applies them.

 Traditional anti-virus products offer protection by blocking bad programs from running.
 There is virtually no level of expertise required by the user, the scanner recognizes a bad program and will not let it run.
 You might call this an intelligent approach.
 Good programs run without the scanner bugging you and bad programs are blocked, regardless of whether you are an expert or a novice.